Skip to Content

 13. Enjoy Alaska’s Wildest Kitchen

 A hands-on experience cooking in Alaska’s Widest Kitchen is ideal for the foodies.
-During the tour, you’ll learn about the seafood caught in Alaska.
+During the tour, you’ll learn about Alaska’s seafood.

-A local Tlingit woman will talk about how fish are preserved, including canning, smoking, and pickling.
+A local Tlingit woman shows how fish are preserved, including canning, smoking, and pickling.
 You’ll watch a filleting demonstration using the freshest fish.

-The best part is you get to grill the local catch over a smoking alder fire.
-A tasting session with a sample beer or wine completes the excursion.
-The cooking item may vary by what is caught.
-In most cases, it’s halibut or salmon.
+The best part is you get to grill the local catch, usually halibut or salmon, over a smoking alder fire.
+A tasting session with a sample beer or wine completes the excursion, along with a take home recipe card.

 14. Take A Bear Wilderness Tour

-Many travelers to Alaska want to see a bear.
-While you can see orphaned coastal brown bears at Sitka’s Fortress of the Bear, it’s not in the wild.
+While you can see orphaned coastal brown bears at Sitka’s Fortress of the Bear, they are not in the wild.

 The ABC Islands (Admiralty, Baranof, and Chichagof) are home to many bears.
 Since Icy Strait Point is on Chichagof Island, it’s an ideal place to take a Wilderness Bear Tour.